gnu-octave/gnu-octave.github.io/pages/governance.md

 With the help of the FSF,
 both individuals and corporations have the opportunity to [donate to the GNU Octave project](https://my.fsf.org/civicrm/contribute/transact?reset=1&id=10).
-How donations are spent is decided by Octave core deveopers led by John W. Eaton.
+How donations are spent is decided by Octave core developers led by John W. Eaton.

 Despite the free usage of the FSF infrastructure for distributing